Valasik0/NAVY/README.md

-Repo for excercises of colege subject NAVY.
+Repo for excercises of college subject NAVY.
 How to run tasks:`python main.py`